 Best abbreviations for looking for a place to live

-Common in many languages, the confusing range of abbreviations for describing housing situations is impressive.
-Add in the fact you’re probably looking for a place to live when you’re new somewhere, well, that can make it an extra headache.
+Common in many languages, the confusing range of abbreviations in German for describing housing situations is impressive.
+Add in the fact you’re probably looking for a place to live or even to buy when you’re new somewhere, well, that can make it an extra headache.

 - WG: Wohngemeinschaft.
 Shared apartment.
 This means someone is looking for a roommate, or an apartment is suitable for roommates to share.